lukeiayf/search-meals-vue/README.md

 # Setup

-Create a .env file for accessing the baseUrl of the public api, then npm i and npm run dev
+Create a .env file for accessing the baseUrl of the public api, then npm i and npm run dev.